input-output-hk/essential-cardano-content/content/glossary/market-capitalization.md

 image_text: ""
 ---

-**Market capitalization**: a measure used by crypto exchanges to rank coins.
+A measure used by crypto exchanges to rank coins.
 The ‘market cap’ is calculated by multiplying the number of coins in circulation by the coin price on the day.